threefoldfoundation/tft/bsc/bridges/stellar/building.md

-# Building the bridge

-## Building the frontend docker image
+# Building the bridge frontend docker image

 In the `frontend` folder execute